Close

 Gratuities are not included in the charter fee.
 It is customary, though always at the Charterer’s discretion, to leave a gratuity in recognition of excellent service.
 As a guideline, a gratuity in the region of 10 to 15 per cent of the contracted gross Charter Fee is considered appropriate.

-What are the most exclusive yacht charter destinations around Cyclades?
+What are the most exclusive yacht charter destinations around Mykonos?

-The lesser-known islands bring a different tone when you charter a yacht in the Cyclades.
+The lesser-known islands bring a different tone when you charter a yacht around Mykonos.
 Ios has quiet coves and simple shorelines that are easily reached by tender.
 Syros distinguishes itself through neoclassical architecture, theatres, and a strong cultural identity.
 Folegandros remains minimal and composed, with narrow footpaths and a hilltop village that feels still and timeless, perfect for guests seeking calmer anchorages during a Cyclades yacht charter.

-Which iconic attractions should I explore during my Cyclades yacht charter?
+Which iconic attractions should I explore during my Mykonos yacht charter?

-What bespoke experiences and activities can I enjoy while sailing in the Cyclades?
+What bespoke experiences and activities can I enjoy while sailing in Mykonos?

-Where are the best restaurants and culinary experiences in the Cyclades?
+Where are the best restaurants and culinary experiences in Mykonos?

 Contact Us